 ASK: How does a trainer respond to these behaviors?

-Acknowledge responses.
+• Acknowledge responses.

-SAY: Included in directing traffic and thoughts is developing effective responses to challenging behavior.
-We should strive to improve our approach with platform skills that will meet the needs of the individual and the group.
+SAY: We should strive to improve our approach with platform skills that will meet the needs of the individual and the group.
 That can be a delicate balancing act.
 The desired outcome is to maximize the learning experience for everyone.